Law in Quebec

 Animator wins 13-year legal battle

-One thought on “Montreal animator awarded $5.2 million after a 13-year copyright battle”
+One response to “Montreal animator awarded $5.2 million after a 13-year copyright battle”